catalinii/minisatip/README.txt

 	minisatip -r xx.xx.xx.xx

 	- Forces to send the rtp packets to xx.xx.xx.xx instead of the IP that the connection comes from

-	To run the client and server in different networks:

-	- On the box/network with the client (simulates 1 adapter and generates the same uuid on both client and server):

-	minisatip -m 001122334455 -a 1 -w <server_ip>:8080

-	- On the box with the DVB card:

-	minisatip -m 001122334455

-	- As long as you want to use the channels on the same frequency, you can use -a or -t parameter to report multiple tuners to the client so you can watch/record multiple channels from the same frequency (using tvheadend for example)

 	- Connect to oscam using the dvbapi protocol